zk4x/zyx/README.md

 ## Performance 🚀

 Thanks to its execution model, Zyx should use minimum amount of RAM.
-As for the backends, OpenCL backend automatically fuses operations and create custom kernels.
+As for the backends, compiled backends (such as zyx-opencl) automatically fuse operations and create custom kernels.
-In case of hardware where these backends seem slow you can always use libtorch backend.
+In case of hardware where these backends seem slow you can always use zyx-torch backend.
 Native rust CPU backend is slow and should not be used.
 It currently serves only as reference backend.

 ## Syntax